mkefalas/stm32f0_libs/STM32Cube_FW_F0/Projects/STM32F072RB-Nucleo/Examples_LL/COMP/COMP_CompareGpioVsVrefInt_IT_Init/readme.txt

   @endverbatim

 @par Example Description

-This example describes how to use a comparator peripheral to compare a voltage level applied on a GPIO pin versus the internal voltage reference (VrefInt), in interrupt mode;
-This example is based on the STM32F0xx COMP LL API; peripheral initialization done using LL initialization function to demonstrate LL init usage.
+How to use a comparator peripheral to compare a voltage level applied on a GPIO pin to the the internal voltage reference (VREFINT), in interrupt mode.
+This example is based on the STM32F0xx COMP LL API.
+The peripheral initialization uses the LL initialization function to demonstrate LL init usage.

 Example configuration:
 Comparator instance COMP1 is configured to compare: